sgago/algomon/readme.md

 #### Established connections and congestion control
 Once communication is started, the sender tries to avoid bombing the receiver with a ton of data.
 The receiver will shoot back it's buffer size to the sender, so that it doesn't get overwhelmed.
 TCP is rate-limited just like rate limiting on API key or IP address.

 TCP will also try to avoid crushing the underlying network with a ton of traffic.
-The sender will hold onto a congestion window that'll track the number of segments without ackowledgement.
+The sender will hold onto a congestion window that'll track the number of segments without acknowledgement.
 When a segment is acknowledged, the sender can increase the traffic; when not acknowledge, the window is decreased.
 In fact, bandwidth can be represented by `bandwidth = window_size/round_trip_time`.

 ### Secure communications
 TCP/IP does nothing to secure communications.
 We need to secure against: